waleed318/Golang-getting-started/README.md

 <h1 align="center">Golang-getting-started</h1>

 <h3>What's the project is about?</h3>

-Practice project to learn basics of golang.
+I want to learn Devops as I have noticed It's an emerging field.
+I have watched roadmap of Devops and noticed that most of the tools of devops are made in Golang.
+So I mad a practice project to learn basics of golang.
 Learn about golang datastructures, array, functions.
 It takes the user input( name, email, phonenumber ) store in global array and display them

 <h3>Things I learnt about golang</h3>